IMTS CONTROL HEADS

 The Callmaster MT-270 (RCC) and MT-200 / MT-300 (IMTS) were fully IMTS self contained aftermarket control heads made by U.S. Communications in Idaho, inside what was essentially a GTE / Automatic Electric Touch-Tone® "Starlite" princess-style housing.
 In the early 1980's, U.S. Communications was absorbed by E.F.
 Johnson, and the Idaho facility was closed.
 The Callmaster generated a rather high amount of heat from its primitive internal logic and required a rather thick base plate to act as a heat sink, as did the bracket and the car floor.
 It also required a special very lengthy keypad sequence to program it, which can best be described as very primitive if not ridiculous.
 The Callmaster heads were available in at least beige or black.
 The MT-200 heads were used by Pacific Telephone in 1982, connected to either a GE Executive II RF duplex package or a Motorola Pulsar 100 radio.
 They were also sold by Western Mobile Telephone in Anaheim, California throughout the 1980's to early 1990's either by themselves or attached to such radios as refurbished 1960's GE MASTR CC56 RF packages or MASTR Executive II units..
 U.S. Communications has no relation to United States Communications of Los Angeles, an early importer of PYE British RF packages which were made into MTS telephones with the addition of a solid state decoder and a modified Automatic Electric "Starlite" telephone (see ARC/PYE "Cambridge" above.)
 Note that the AE "Starlite" plastic housings were subject to severe "yellowing" and even "browning" caused by a photochemical reaction in the flame-retardant additive applied in the plastic molding process.
 The example below is a case in point.
 An additional major aggravation concerning these heads is that the manufacturer thoughtlessly created special firmware masks in ROM regarding the programming, on a per-customer basis, such that there is no single, universal password which initiates the programming.
 For example, the Pacific Telephone MT200W heads use a different password phrase than regular MT200's, and the MT270 RCC model uses yet another password.
 If you need the passwords and programming strings, contact me and I will share what I have.
 At least in the 1980's, E. F. Johnson's service department still released copies of the special customer programming codes, with some prodding.

 Johnson manufactured an aftermarket control head which resembled the Glenayre 2020 series, and which was probably intended to be sold with the Johnson MT-580 Series RF packages of the 1980's although it was sold separately.
-It is believed that the Johnson head was the final design from the old U.S. Communications company of Idaho which was absorbed by E. F. Johnson in the early 1980's.
-There was apparently a final U.S. Communications head design which was similar to or identical to this one.
+It is believed that the Johnson head was the final design from the old U.S. Communications company of Idaho, which was absorbed by E. F. Johnson in the early 1980's.
+There was apparently a final U.S. Communications head design which was similar to or identical to this one other than the manufacturer logo.
 This Johnson IMTS head looks similar to the one and only "Western Union" cellular AMPS head of the same era.
 The Johnson head has a built-in speaker for on-hook dialing but does not feature hands-free operation.